jkatofsky/indigenous-interveners-NLP/README.md

 So, any errors found in these files are copy-paste mistakes that slipped through the cracks.
 But in general, the quality of the resulting data looks pretty good.

+The only changes I made manually to the references (when I saw it) was to remove `-`s from linebreaks, and remove URLs when they chose to include that to an online item.

 ### Levenshtein distance

 Given two short strings of letters, perhaps the most common metric of their similarity is Levenshtein distance.
 This makes it a very good metric to compare short things such as references (we'll see the more complicated methods used to comapre entire documents later).